paulghaddad/baby_site/src/pages/activities-7-8-months/index.md

 ![Baby standing with ball](/img/img_0075.jpeg)

 Here’s how it works.
-First, Hayden pulls himself up to a plastic crate so he’s in the standing position.
-There’s a ball on top.
+First, Hayden gets a ball on top of a plastic container and pulls himself up into the standing position.

-He rolls it off.
+He then rolls the ball off of the container.

 I help him lower himself back down to the seated position -- a key skill to learn.
 (It’s one thing to pull yourself up, but quite another to get back down!)